Arthur Lee (diplomat): Life

 In 1770, Lee in London was named as the Massachusetts correspondent to Britain and France.
 He began corresponding with Samuel Adams, which began a long friendship.
 They probably did not meet personally until sometime after 1780.
 Lee met Benjamin Franklin while he was in London, where Franklin was negotiating on behalf of Pennsylvania interests.
 Lee criticized Franklin's extravagant lifestyle and told Sam Adams he would never be a good negotiator between a free people and a tyrant.

-In May 1776, he was a guest at the dinner organized by James Boswell that brought together Samuel Johnson, an ardent opponent of the American colonists' cause, and John Wilkes, one of its most prominent British supporters.
+In May 1776, he was a guest at the dinner organized by publisher Charles Dilly that—at the urging of James Boswell—brought together Samuel Johnson, an ardent opponent of the American colonists' cause, and John Wilkes, one of its most prominent British supporters.

 During the American Revolution, the Continental Congress appointed Lee as its envoy to Spain and Prussia, but his success was at best mixed.

 In November 1775, the committee of secret correspondence of the Second Continental Congress asked Lee to become its confidential correspondent in London, where during his diplomatic career he frequently aired suspicions upon the various men who had appointed him along with some of his colleges.
 Arguably Lee was one of America's first spies.
 He gathered information in France and Britain.
 He also successfully identified Edward Bancroft, secretary to the American legation in Paris, as a British spy.

 Later, in Paris, after Lee helped negotiate the Treaty of Alliance (1778) with France, he fell out with Benjamin Franklin and Silas Deane.
 He persuaded Congress to recall Deane to America, but he was himself recalled soon afterward.
-Have earned a reputation of being overly suspicious where, Franklin, in a letter of April 3, 1778 chided him in that if he let these feelings dominate his life that he would end up insane.
+He earned a reputation of being overly suspicious where, Franklin, in a letter of April 3, 1778 chided him that if he let these feelings dominate his life that he would end up insane.

 After Lee returned to Virginia, the state in 1782 sent him as a delegate to the Continental Congress.
 The same year he was elected a Fellow of the American Academy of Arts and Sciences.
+He unsuccessfully ran as the Anti-Administration candidate for Virginia's 4th congressional district in 1790, losing to incumbent Richard Bland Lee, a distant relative.
+He was also a candidate in the October 1792 special election for the U.S. Senate seat previously held by Richard Henry Lee, his brother, but he lost to John Taylor of Caroline.

 In 1790, Arthur Lee purchased Lansdowne from Robert Wormeley III.
 This fine mansion still stands in Urbanna, a small waterfront town on Virginia's Middle Peninsula.
 It is presently a private residence.
 Lee died at Urbanna in 1792 and was buried in the rear garden with no stone.
 He never married and had no children.
 Plans to reinter him at Stratford Hall never came about.
 Lansdowne was listed on the National Register of Historic Places in 1974.